MintesinotN/Create-a-Simple-Responsive-Portfolio-Website/README.md

 **Add Styling:**

-    If you want to change the design, edit the `style.css` file to customize colors, fonts, and layouts.
+    If you want to change the design, edit the `index.css` file to customize colors, fonts, and layouts.

 ## Screenshots